KimHaAnhTran/TheFlyingDutchman/README.md

 <br>
 # About Game
 You're the Captain of the USS Greyhound, a Union ironclad on patrol in 1862.
 However, when you came across a strange battered frigate, you can't help but wonder; is this ship really what it seems to be? <br>
-Or is it, as you may have feared, the old Flying Dutchman?
+Or is it, as you may have feared, the old Flying Dutchman? <br>
 <br>
 ![Test Image 4](https://img.itch.zone/aW1hZ2UvMzYwMDk2Mi8yMTQzNzkxNS5wbmc=/original/57CKBc.png)
 <br>